tank-in-a-strange-land/site/_posts/2018-02-08-what-do-you-get-when-you-multiply-six-by-nine.md

 ---
 title: What Do You Get If You Multiply Six By Nine?
 date: 2018-02-08 18:07 -0700
+excerpt: You get 42 of course.
+Cordolvar's string of deaths is going strong at ten sessions, each with at least one death.
 ---
-You get 42 of course[^1].
-Cordolvar's string of deaths is going strong at ten sessions, each with at least one death.
+{{ page.excerpt | replace: "course.","course[^1]." }}

 ## Quick Stats